bgotink/mdbook-angular/README.md

 - `hide`: Don't show the code, but do include the running angular application and possibly the playground
 - `playground` / `no-playground`: Show or don't show a playground for the current application, regardless of whether the configuration allows playgrounds.
 The `playground` flag won't show a playground if the component doesn't warrant a playground.
 - `collapsed`: Place the code inside a `<details>` element, hiding it until the user clicks to uncollapse the element.
+- `no-insert`: Do not automatically insert the live application on the page.
+This allows you to write the element linked to the angular component once (and no more than once) on the page at a location of your choosing.

 ### Configuration